rkluger68/cpycourse/docs/training/tutorial.md

 Consecutive statements can be grouped together forming a code-blocks using ___indentation___.
 The level of idention marks the code-block a statement belongs.

+Grouping statement - i.e. building code blocks - is the basis for structuring the program.
+Organized in "higher-level" building blocks like functions, classes, modules and packages, they provide reusable code fragments.

 Other programming languages use different delimiter-symbols expressing the end of single-statement and grouped statements.
 E.g in Java or C the semicolon `;` is used as single-statement-delimiter, the curly braces `{` `}` are used for code-blocks.

 ## Variables, assignments and expressions